-If you watched the WWF during the “New Generation Era” between the years of 1993 and 1997, Todd Pettengill is no stranger to you.
-He played a prominent on-air role as a backstage interviewer as well as host to programs such as WWF Mania, WWF Blast-Off, WWF LiveWire, and WWF Action Zone.
-As a kid, I would forward to Saturday mornings where I would watch Pettengill recap the very best moments of the week alongside Macho Man Randy Savage, Stephanie Wiand, and Sunny on USA’s WWF Mania at 10 am EST. This show, alongside the TV series Weird Science, packed a good one-two punch for many a Saturday morning for me (and many others, I’m sure)!
+If you watched the WWF during the "New Generation Era" between 1993 and 1997, Todd Pettengill is no stranger to you.
+He played a prominent on-air role as a backstage interviewer and host to programs such as WWF Mania, WWF Blast-Off, WWF LiveWire, and WWF Action Zone.
+As a kid, I would forward to Saturday mornings, where I would watch Pettengill recap the very best moments of the week alongside Macho Man Randy Savage, Stephanie Wiand, and Sunny on USA’s WWF Mania at 10 am EST. This show, alongside the TV series Weird Science, packed a good one-two punch for many a Saturday morning for me (and many others, I’m sure)!

-Todd’s quirky and warm personality fit perfectly with the tone of the product back then and was a big part of many memorable moments during that era.
+Todd’s quirky and warm personality fit perfectly with the product’s tone back then and was a big part of many memorable moments during that era.
 How can one forget him hanging out in the audience at Caesars Palace in Las Vegas while wearing sunglasses, a toga, and a headband with fake golden leaves glued onto the sides at WrestleMania 9?

 Or how about the time Todd Pettengill and Stephanie Wiand gave away a house to a lucky fan during the inaugural In Your House pay-per-view?